shantanoo-desai/Sprinkler/README.md

 ### Improvements

-- add `VERSION` argument to be used when uploading new `.ihex` to network for version-control.
+- ~~add `VERSION` argument to be used when uploading new `.ihex` to network for version-control~~

+- create a `SQL` database for all the __Link-Local IPv6 Addresses__ at the Receiver and Server

+- decide on a Metric for routing and forwarding data

 ### Trickle Implementation